Learning low-rank latent mesoscale structures in networks: Experimental Details

 \subsection{Figure~\ref{fig:subgraphs}}

-\commHL{ In Figure~\ref{fig:subgraphs}, we show six subgraphs that are induced by {approximately uniformly {random samples}} of $k$-path{s} with $k = 20$ (red edges) from the {networks \dataset{Caltech}, \dataset{UCLA}, \dataset{ER}$_{1}$, \dataset{BA}$_{2}$, \dataset{WS}$_{2}$, and \dataset{SBM}$_{1}$.} To sample such $k$-paths, we {use} Algorithm~\ref{alg:pivot} with $\mathtt{AcceptProb}=\mathtt{Approximate}$.
-The red edges in each subgraph designate edges in the sampled $k$-paths (i.e., on-chain edges), and the blue edges designate edges (the off-chain edges) that connect non-adjacent nodes on sampled paths. }
+In Figure~\ref{fig:subgraphs}, we show six subgraphs that are induced by approximately uniformly random samples of $k$-paths with $k = 20$ (red edges) from the networks \dataset{Caltech}, \dataset{UCLA}, \dataset{ER}$_{1}$, \dataset{BA}$_{2}$, \dataset{WS}$_{2}$, and \dataset{SBM}$_{1}$.
+To sample such $k$-paths, we use Algorithm~\ref{alg:pivot} with $\mathtt{AcceptProb} = \mathtt{Approximate}$.
+The red edges in each subgraph designate edges in the sampled $k$-paths (i.e., on-chain edges), and the blue edges designate edges (the off-chain edges) that connect nonadjacent nodes on sampled paths.